 “Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible”. – Francis Of Assisi

 The power of productivity starts with creating your priorities and slowly making your way down your list of to-dos.
-I've created a 7-Day Guide to a Productive Week.
+We've created a 7-Day Guide to a Productive Week.
 By completing these simple productivity challenges each day, all of your to-dos can be easily achieved- making this week, one of your most productive weeks yet!

 Sunday- Plan for the Week